bolrog/d2dx/README.md

 - FXAA implementation by Timothy Lottes.
 (This software contains source code provided by NVIDIA Corporation.)

 ## Release history

+### 0.99.504
+  - Revamp configuration file support.
+NOTE that the old d2dx.cfg format has changed!
+See d2dx-defaults.cfg for instructions.

 ### 0.99.503
   - Add -dxnotitlechange option to leave window title alone. [patch by Xenthalon]